tomrhollis/VellumZero-Plugin/README.md

 BusAddress                The address of the server where the Minibus is running
                           Leave as the default 127.0.0.1 if it's in the same place as this copy of Vellum

-BusPort                   The port the Minibus is using
+BusPort                   The port the Minibus is using--not the same as the port in config.yml!
+                          Unless you've changed it from 8234 when compiling the minibus yourself, this should not be changed.

 DisplayOnlineList         (true/false) Whether to add players from other servers into
                           the online list on this server